JSAbrahams/mamba/.github/ISSUE_TEMPLATE/---architecture.md

 ---
 name: "\U0001F4D0 Architecture"
-about: An issue with the internal architecture
+about: "An issue with the internal architecture"
 title: ''
 labels: 'discussion: structure'
 assignees: ''

 ---